-The Organization Development and Change (ODC) Division invites your Professional Development Workshop submissions for the 2023 Annual Meeting, with all PDWs to be scheduled Friday, 4 August and Saturday, 5 August.
-We are looking for proposals that bring researchers and change agents together to address challenges and create positive change within organizations, between organizations, and in communities more broadly.
+The Organization Development and Change (ODC) Division invites your Professional Development Workshop (PDW) submissions for the 84th Annual Meeting of the Academy of Management (AOM 2024) held in person 9-13 August 2024 in Chicago, IL, USA.
+All PDWs will be scheduled Friday-Sunday, 9-11 August.
+We seek proposals that address grand challenges and create positive change within organizations, between organizations, and in communities.

 ODC scholars, practitioners, educators, and students are well suited to this moment, as the ODC domain statement demonstrates.
 The connective tissue of our inquiry is that of change and changing.
 We explore the strategies, processes, and outcomes of change at individual, group, organization, community, and institutional levels.
-Our essential values as a division have always held worker perspectives as central to building vibrant and humane organizations and communities.
+Our essential values as a division have always held that innovating is central to building thriving organizations and communities.

-We invite you to consider questions such as the following, adapted and extended from the call of Peter Bamberger, 2023 AOM Program Chair:
+We invite you to consider questions such as the following, adapted and extended from the call of Tammy L. Madsen, AOM 2024 Program Chair:

 To submit to the ODC Division, please review the submission instructions and refer to the section on information for Professional Development Workshops.
-The submission deadline is Tuesday, 10 January 2023 at 17:00 ET (GMT-5/UTC-5), but earlier submissions are strongly encouraged.
+The submission deadline is Tuesday, 9 January 2024 at 17:00 ET (UTC-5/GMT-5), but earlier submissions are strongly encouraged.
 Before writing your submission, we also encourage you to review the ODC Division domain and mission statements.
-Please contact the PDW Chair, Jody Hoffer Gittell, with any questions about PDW submissions.
+Please contact the PDW Chair, James Vardaman, with any questions about PDW submissions.